-To upload, import, or create new configuration files, click Add Files.
+To upload, import, or create new configuration files, open the Add Files subtab.

 Upload File

 To upload a configuration file from your local machine, browse for the upload file, specify whether it is a text or binary file, enter Filename/Path and user and group ownership.
 Specific file permissions can be set.
 When done, click Upload Configuration File.